wconrad/ftpd/README.md

 explicit TLS, suitlble for use by a program such as a test fixture or FTP daemon.

-## UNFINISHED
+## HELLO WORLD

-I created ftpd to support the test framework I wrote for Databill, LLC, which has given its kind permission to donate it to the community.

-I've moved the code from Databill's source tree, but it's not ready for prime time yet.
-It needs pluggable authentication and file system drivers, refactoring, and the removal of bits of the Databill source tree which are temporarily included.
+This is examples/hello_world.rb, a bare minimum FTP server.
+It allows any user/password, and serves files in the diretory '/tmp/ftp'.
+It binds to an ephemeral port on the local interface:

+    require 'ftpd'

+    FTP_DIR = '/tmp/ftp'

+    class Driver

+      def authenticate(user, password)
+        true
+      end

+      def file_system(user)
+        Ftpd::DiskFileSystem.new(FTP_DIR)
+      end

+    end

+    Dir.mkdir FTP_DIR
+    server =
+      Ftpd::FtpServer.new(:driver => Driver.new)
+    puts "Server listening on port #{server.port}"
+    server.start
+    gets

+A more full-featured example that allows TLS and takes options is in examples/example.rb

 ## LIMITATIONS

-TLS is only supported in passive mode, not active.
+TLS is only supported in passive mode, not active, but I don't know why.
 Either the FTPS client used by the test doesn't work in active mode, or this server doesn't work in FTPS active mode (or both).

+The DiskFileSystem class only works in Linux.
+This is because it shells out to the "ls" command.
+This affects the example, which uses the DiskFileSystem.

 ## DEVELOPMENT